ZhizhenWang/fruitshop-sync/README.md

 Create one MongoDB database or use the default database in this project.

+Default MONGO_URI value is ``, user `rexroth` has read/write permission to products collections.
+Please do not abuse this demo user.

 Install python packages via `pip install -r requirements.txt`, or install manually
   - request package (requests 2.31.0)
   - MongoDB client package (pymongo 4.7.2)